Particular/docs.particular.net/nservicebus/hosting/aws-lambda-simple-queue-service/index.md

 ## Configuration

-The configuration API exposes NServiceBus configuration options to allow customization, however, not all of the options will be [applicable to execution within AWS Lambda](./analyzers.md).
+The configuration API exposes NServiceBus configuration options to allow customization; however, not all options will be [applicable to execution within AWS Lambda](./analyzers.md).

 ### Routing